What are the Consumer Advisory Committees?

 The committees may be asked to provide advice on a variety of issues and topics across the areas of information, support, research, advocacy and community awareness.
 Responsibilities include:

-- To provide Lung Foundation Australia advice on lived experience with lung disease including the pressure points and impacts across the consumer journey.
+- To provide Lung Foundation Australia advice on lived experience with lung disease and lung cancer including the pressure points and impacts across the consumer journey.

-- To advise and provide feedback on information, resources, campaigns and marketing activities used by Lung Foundation Australia to raise awareness of the prevalence, burden and consequences of lung disease.
+- To advise and provide feedback on information, resources, campaigns and marketing activities used by Lung Foundation Australia to raise awareness of the prevalence, burden and consequences of lung disease and lung cancer.

 - To review and be involved in the design, planning, implementation and maintenance of services and information resources.

 - To identify and prioritise areas requiring advocacy and fundraising.

 - To develop annual work plans to guide activity.